mattneary/Tarpits-Abstraction/render/posts/SExprs.md

 => (lambda (f x) (f (f (f x))))
 ```

 That looks much better!
 What we arrived at was only slightly different than our initial function of `f` and `x`.
 The only change was the number of times that `f` was applied.
-Hopefully these examples have given you a feel for how this syntax can work, and maybe even an maybe an early sense of how useful functions will emerge from the Lambda Calculus.
+Hopefully these examples have given you a feel for how this syntax can work, and maybe even an early sense of how useful functions will emerge from the Lambda Calculus.

 Foundations in Lambda Calculus
 ------------------------------
 To accompany our syntactic constructs, we will need to define some forms in the Lambda Calculus, especially data-types and their manipulations.
 Our definitions will be illustrated as equalities, like $id = \lambda xx$; however, syntactic patterns will be expressed as implications.

+###Numbers
 We begin with a means of defining all natural numbers inductively, via the successor.

 <div>
 $$\text{Numbers}$$